ziemowit-s/neuronpp/README.md

    ```

   * create a population:
+    * This is an experimental feature so may not be so easy to use
   ```python
     # Define a new Population class.
     # You need to implement abstract method make_cell() and make_conn() for each new Population